amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 devices; `kind`, `kubectl`, and `helm` are downloaded as user-local binaries when absent.
-This harness owns only the "from zero" foundation that `aim_deploy.sh` does not: it creates the cluster, deploys the ROCm device plugin so a node advertises `amd.com/gpu`, and injects the accelerator labels a real GPU Operator would set.
+This harness owns only the "from zero" foundation that `aim_deploy.sh` does not: it creates the cluster, deploys the ROCm device plugin so a node advertises `amd.com/gpu`, injects the accelerator labels a real GPU Operator would set, and installs an in-cluster NFS provisioner so the default StorageClass offers the ReadWriteMany access mode the operator's profile cache needs (a real system supplies this through its own shared storage).
 It does not install the prerequisites or the operator itself; those remain the job of the levels, which we run on top of it.
 Its default models are ungated; when `HF_TOKEN` is set it wires that token in for the rare case of a gated model.